Change Trackpad preferences on Mac

 Scroll direction: Natural

-Select this option to move the contents of a window in the same direction as your fingers.
+Move the contents of a window in the same direction as your fingers.

 Zoom in or out

-Select this option to pinch two fingers closed to zoom in, or pinch two fingers open to zoom out.
+Pinch two fingers closed to zoom in, or pinch two fingers open to zoom out.

-Select this option to double-tap with two fingers to zoom in or out.
+Double-tap with two fingers to zoom in or out.

 Select this option to use two fingers to rotate items on the screen.